michelaka/MachineLearning/README.md

     return reward + discounted_future_rewards
 ```

-With the above we can then determine which action to take at any given state.
+With the above in place (expected reward for a given action, we can now easily determine which action to take at any given state.
 ```
-        #chose an action by estimating consequences of actions 5 steps ahead
+        #chose an action by estimating consequences of actions for the next num_anticipation_steps steps ahead
         #works best with looking 6 steps ahead
         #Also works best if you train the model more itterations
         estimated_anticipated_reward_a = estimateReward(qs,1,num_anticipation_steps)
         estimated_anticipated_reward_b = estimateReward(qs,0,num_anticipation_steps)
         print(" estimated rewards a and b", estimated_anticipated_reward_a, estimated_anticipated_reward_b)